cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 9 – Dictionaries
 ================
 The last built-in data type we are going to cover is the dictionary (`dict`).
 Just like its name implies, a dictionary is a mapping data type, which maps keys to values.
-It works a little like a real-word English-German dictionary.
+It works a little like a real-word dictionary.
 Let's assume we wanted to look up the German translation of "cat".
-We'd flip through the pages until we found the entry for "cat".
+We'd flip through the pages of an English-German dictionary until we found the entry for "cat".
 This entry would contain the German translation "Katze".
 In this example, "cat" is the key and "Katze" is its value.
 Therefore, a dictionary is a mapping from keys to values.
 A dictionary can contain many key-value pairs.

 Creating dictionaries
 ---------------------